 Specialty OCD Training in Houston!

-The Behavior Therapy Training Institute (BTTI) was recently sponsored by the Houston OCD Program in January 2018.
+The Behavior Therapy Training Institute (BTTI) was recently sponsored by the McLean OCD Institute // Houston in January 2018.
 It is an intensive 3-day training that 28 clinicians from around the United States attended to learn a specialized evidence-based treatment intervention for Obsessive Compulsive Disorder (OCD).
 This treatment, Exposure and Response Prevention (ERP), is truly the gold standard for treating OCD.
 Unfortunately, there is a real shortage of therapists that can provide effective ERP in the US and as a result many people with OCD do not receive adequate care.
 To ensure quality care is accessible to more persons in need BTTI aims to improve assessment and treatment skills for psychologists, social workers, and psychiatrists.

 Dr. Joyce Davidson discussed pharmacology strategies for OCD.
 She included data about first line treatments, such as SSRIs, and newer techniques, including deep brain stimulation and transcranial magnetic stimulation.

 Dr. Aureen Wagner discussed tailoring treatment intervention for children and adolescents.
 She described her worry hill model, case examples, and family involvement in treatment with children.